sealuzh/cloud-workbench/README.md

 ### Development Environment

-For development and testing purpose, CWB can be locally installed into 2 Virtualbox VMs in an automated manner (see $REPO_ROOT/virtualbox directory).
+For development and testing purpose, CWB can be locally installed into 2 Virtualbox VMs in an automated manner (see `$REPO_ROOT/install/virtualbox`).
 However, due to missing public IP configurations, CWB does not work properly (i.e. results cannot be submitted).
 Make sure you have installed [Virtualbox](https://www.virtualbox.org/wiki/Downloads).

 The Vagrant plugin [vagrant-cachier](https://github.com/fgrehm/vagrant-cachier) can speed up development by serving as a cache for chef, apt, gem, etc.